justinmahar/react-kindling/README.md

 - Add the token to your GitHub project: **Settings » Secrets**.
 Name it: `ACCESS_TOKEN`
 - Now, when you push code, your project's documentation will be built and deployed to GitHub Pages automatically. 🎉

 Link to your Docz site and deploy status are available in the template README.
-If this is your first deploy, it can take up to 10 minutes for GitHub Pages to be mounted.
+If this is your first deploy, it can take up to 10 minutes for your GitHub Pages site to show up.

 ### Additional Settings